- Grasp stirrup and sit on stability ball with side facing

 weight of cable's resistance, greatest downward force onto floor

 is place on foot closest to pulley.
 Since foot of near leg provides

-more secure base of support, external rotation of near hip provides
+more secured base of support, external rotation of near hip provides

 significantly more torque as compared to relatively passive internal